LucienRbl/blind-test-generator/README.md

 # Blind Test Video Generator 🎵

-A Python application that creates vertical format (TikTok-style) blind test videos using random music from the iTunes API.
+A Python application that creates vertical format (TikTok-style) blind test videos using random music from the iTunes API and uploads them to YouTube.

 ## Features